ansible/awx/INSTALL.md

 > You may also want to set additional variables to control how Ansible connects to the host.
 For more information about this, view [Behavioral Inventory Parameters](http://docs.ansible.com/ansible/latest/intro_inventory.html#id12).

 > As mentioned above, in [Prerequisites](#prerequisites-1), the prerequisites are required on the remote host.

+> When deploying to a remote host, the playook does not execute tasks with the `become` option.
+For this reason, make sure the user that connects to the remote host has privileges to run the `docker` command.
+This typically means that non-privileged users need to be part of the `docker` group.

 #### Inventory variables